Filing for Bankruptcy in Richmond, Virginia? Attorney Ellen P. Ray is Ready to Help You!

 Get on an approved payment plan.

 We work with you to develop a plan and propose a monthly payment to the trustee in the case.
-The trustee will pay the debts of the person seeking relief according to terms filed with the court.
+The trustee will pay the debts of the person seeking relief according to the terms filed with the court.

 Works well for people who need to resolve:

-Back payments owed on a mortgage or vehicle loan.
+Back payments are owed on a mortgage or vehicle loan.
 Back taxes owed.
-Income is enough to pay some but not all of the debt owed.
+Income is enough to pay some but not all the debt owed.
 Protects equity in property that would be lost with a Chapter 7 filing.

 Added Benefits: